z669016/adventofcode-2021/README.md

 I created a static method to create an OceanFloor from the input data using a filter, which determines if a vent should be included or not.
-For part 2 the filter always returns true, for part 1 it only returns true if X or Y of the start and end point are equal (so the vents are a straight horizontal or vertical line.
+For part 2 the filter always returns true, for part 1 it only returns true if X or Y of the start and end point are equal (so the vents are a straight horizontal or vertical line).

 ## Day 6
 For part 1 the brute force method ```LanternFishModel.progress(...)``` worked like a charm (just create a list and